Jonbat/prompt-processing-service/README.md

 # AI Prompt Batch Processing Service

-Minimal FastAPI demo that accepts a JSON batch of prompts, processes them concurrently against an in-process mock inference endpoint, and persists progress/results to SQLite.
+Minimal FastAPI that accepts a JSON batch of prompts, processes them concurrently against an in-process mock inference endpoint, and persists progress/results to SQLite.

 Summary